marchenko-vs/marchenko-vs/README.md

 - 👋 Hi, I’m @marchenko-vs
-- 👀 I’m interested in programming
+- 👀 I’m interested in programming, cryptocurrencies and investment
-- 🌱 I’m currently learning C, Python
+- 🌱 I’m currently learning C, C++ and Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...